Skip to main content

 • Replace the cabinet cover and restore power.

-While it’s true that regular air conditioner maintenance can help prolong the life expectancy of your air conditioning system... and there a handful of DIY maintenance tasks that can be performed by an average homeowner... there are times when it’s just best to call a certified HVAC technician.
+While it’s true that regular air conditioner maintenance can help prolong the life expectancy of your air conditioning system... and there are a handful of DIY maintenance tasks that can be performed by an average homeowner... there are times when it’s just best to call a certified HVAC technician.
 Some signs that it’s time to make the call might include:

-• System turns on and off frequently
+• HVAC System turns on and off frequently

 • Copper refrigerant tubing or outdoor coil showing signs of icing up or freezing